Where do BVWS students go after 8th Grade & what are they equipped to do?

 Boulder Valley Waldorf Graduates & the Transition Into High School

 After graduating from 8th grade at BVWS, our students are ready to leap into the “bigger world”.
-Roughly half of students transition into private high schools (whether continuing with a Waldorf or other educational model) and half of our students join a local public school.
+Roughly just under half of students transition into private high schools (whether continuing with a Waldorf or other educational model) and over half of our students join local public schools.

 From their new teachers, we so often hear that our “Waldorf graduates are an asset to their new class”; they elevate the level of discussion and are able to think critically and independently.
 Waldorf graduates know themselves and hence integrate into high school’s new environment like other high schoolers looking to find their way!

 Beyond High School: Famous Waldorf Alumni